Glasgow-ICG/open-optical-gating/jt_notes.md

 **For chas: IMPORTANT, approaching a BUG**: there is the general issue that the code is not doing a great job of precise timing.
 It determines a delay time before sending the trigger, but then executes a bunch more code.
 Oh, and that delay time is then treated relative to "current_time", which is set *after* doing the phase-matching.
 This is going to reduce accuracy and precision, and also makes me even more uncomfortable in terms of future-proofing.
 I think it would be much better to pass around absolute times, not deltas.

-**For chas**: more generally, I wish we were working with frame *objects* that have accompanying metadata (such as timestamp!).
+More generally, I wish we were working with frame *objects* that have accompanying metadata (such as timestamp!).
 That would help solve the above issue about timings in a tidy manner, and also make it a lot easier to generalise to other timebases (such as camera timebase, rather than computer).
 Oh, and it would also help deal with gaps in the timebase (missing frames), which I think would be a useful thing to cope with, even if right now there might not be any concrete scenario in which frames would be dropped.
-I fear I may not win that argument about frame objects, since it would be quite a big structural change.
-But, do you have any alternative ideas about how best to cope with the fact that we may well want to work in terms of timebases other than the computer's own timebase?
+[JT: although we have not settled on a solution, we seem to be in agreement that we probably need some sort of a way of connecting metadata with the frame data]

 Remark **for chas:** currently when we schedule a trigger everything hangs, waiting for the appropriate time to arrive.
 This stalls camera and sync analysis.
 Don't you think we should really figure out a way of doing this asynchronously, without blocking (or come to a definite conclusion that blocking is the only reliable enough way to do it on the Pi).